jupyterlite/jupyterlite-sphinx/docs/full.md

 ## Custom links to JupyterLite apps

-You can access the JupyterLite app that `jupyterlite-sphinx` made for you, in fullscreen, using the following links:
+You can access the JupyterLite apps that `jupyterlite-sphinx` deployed for you, in fullscreen, using the following links:

 - [JupyterLab](lite/lab/index.html)
 - [Notebook](lite/tree/index.html)